 Life always seems to get in the way.

-I want to go back more often now that I am living only a three hour flight away.
-In fact I have vowed to myself to go home every year.
+I want to go back more often now that I am living only a three-hour flight away.
+In fact, I have vowed to myself to go home every year.
 Even if it is only for a week.

-I never want to feel disconnected to my home country again.
+I never want to feel disconnected from my home country again.
 Being back this time the connection was strong and my relief was immense.
 Although I love Sydney and I am very much looking forward to spending the next few years here, New Zealand will always be my home.